When I was first introduced to stovetop espresso made from moka pots the very first thing I was confused about was how it worked.

 How Does a Moka Pot Filter the Coffee Grind

-As I mentioned briefly above coffee grind is innitially placed in the middle chamber of the device with water in the chamber below it.
+As I mentioned briefly above coffee grind is initially placed in the middle chamber of the device with water in the chamber below it.
 When water flows up through the grind it is reasonable to assume grind would rise with the water.

 Above the grind cup however there is a filter screen that presses down ever-so-slightly on the grind kind of like you would tamp a portafilter on an espresso machine.

-The screen stays pressed against the grind much like a french press does during the plunging process and it ends up holding the vast majority of the grind down, except of course for the very fine particulate that is always present in coffee grind.
+The screen stays pressed against the grind much like a French press does during the plunging process and it ends up holding the vast majority of the grind down, except of course for the very fine particulate that is always present in coffee grind.

 Coffee from a french press is similar to that of stovetop espresso because it has body but the extraction potency of moka resembles that of the Aeropress or that of true espresso.